Ecosystem-Services-GeoAI/FL-CES-Flows-CLIP/README.md

-**Mapping Cultural Ecosystem Services in Florida withe CLIP-BRF-ZS module.**
+**Mapping Cultural Ecosystem Services in Florida with the CLIP-BRF-ZS module.**

 ---